 What can I offer as a reward?

 When deciding on what to offer as a reward for your contest, think about what would be attractive to both current backers and new backers.
 Some campaigners offer discounts on their perks, a free upgrade, or free accessory.
 We've also had some campaigners offer gift cards from Amazon.
-Whatever you decide to offer, keep in mind that some rewards are prohibited by Indiegogo's Community Guidelines, like entry into lotteries or raffles, equity or returns on investment, and prepaid cards.
+Whatever you decide to offer, keep in mind that some rewards are prohibited by Indiegogo's Community Guidelines, like entry into lotteries or raffles, financial incentives, equity or returns on investment, and prepaid cards.
 For more information on what you can't offer, please see this article.

 Who counts as a referrer?